 Leg #1: A technically correct, well-built website and sitemap

 Search engines work by reading the outline of your site’s content in your site’s sitemap.
 A sitemap is a listing of every page, post, and piece of content on your site, with a link to each one.
 Search engines then visit those links to read the full content.
+Link building is important in SEO and you will be able to see examples of successful link building here.
+This will show to you the difference that building links from your site can make.

 If your site doesn’t have a sitemap, or you haven’t yet submitted that sitemap to be indexed, then your site is not being reviewed by search engines and your search engine rankings will suck.